vjlab/resources/mbp-py-tute1-setup.md

 pip3 install jupyter
 ```

-That's the end of this tutorial
+That's the end of this tutorial.